 Too much stress can be detrimental to your employees’ health.
-If their immune system suffers, they get sick and they find it more difficult to take care of their loved ones and themselves.
-They cannot even perform their duties well.
+If their immune system suffers, they get sick and they find it more difficult to take care of their loved ones and themselves so they need time to exercise and release stress and take supplements like the best quality Kratom which is good for the body.
+Otherwise they cannot even perform their duties well.

 Try to affiliate with health clubs and gyms, ask for discounts based on volume.
 Train your staff in stress and time management.
 Honor their leaves, and as much as possible, spare their weekends.

 Many of the employees that decide to resign are those who have found better opportunities elsewhere, including the ability to be trained to enhance their skills or gain new ones.
 You can help them develop a much better career path.
 Moreover, you can benefit from it since their new techniques can be applied into their work.